cometa-rocks/cometa_documentation/MFA_Authentication.md

 <img src="img/logos/CometaROCKS_LogoEslog_Y_W.png" width="600px"/>

 # Automation of Muti Factor Authentication with Cometa
-Muti factor authentication which are done by One time password can be automated using Cometa
+Muti factor authentication which are done by One time password, those can be automated using Cometa

 ## 1. MFA and OTP